Associate Professor of Philosophy

-Joshua Rust is an assistant professor of philosophy at Stetson University.
-He is the author of two books and co-author of several articles in empirical philosophy concerning the behavior of ethicists as compared to other academic professionals.
-On the lighter side, he has co-authored with Susan Pepper-Bates an essay that appears in the anthology True Blood and Philosophy.
-He is interested in the history of 20th century analytic philosophy and ancient philosophy.
-Rust is the secretary/treasurer for the Florida Philosophical Association and faculty advisor for the Stetson Philosophy Club and other student organizations.
+Joshua is an associate professor of philosophy at Stetson University.
+He is the author of two books, John Searle and the Construction of Social Reality and John Searle.
+He is also a coauthor of several articles in empirical philosophy concerning the behavior of ethicists as compared to other academic professionals (Mind, Review of Philosophy and Psychology).
+On the lighter side, he has coauthored with Dr. Susan Peppers-Bates an essay which appears in the anthology True Blood and Philosophy.
+His areas of interest include social ontology, John Searle, experimental philosophy, metaphilosophy and social construction.
+He is also interested in the history of 20th century analytic philosophy and ancient philosophy.
+Joshua is the secretary/treasurer for the Florida Philosophical Association.

 - Scientific Naturalism and the Modern Worldview

 - Social ontology